MustaphaMiah/Revision-/NOTES.md

 Note
 Watch out for spaces.
 Concatenation does not add spaces between concatenated strings, so you'll need to add them yourself.

+Sometimes you will need to build a string, Mad Libs style.
+By using the concatenation operator (+), you can insert one or more variables into a string you're building.

+Just as we can build a string over multiple lines out of string literals, we can also append variables to a string using the plus equals (+=) operator.